2015 Community Involvement Training Conference

 This dynamic conference brings together more than 450 people from EPA and the Agency’s partners and stakeholders who plan and implement environmental community involvement, partnership, stewardship, outreach, and education programs.

 This three-day conference features plenary sessions with guest speakers, topical discussions, multiple 90-minute information sessions, and dozens of engaging and interactive 3-, 4-, and 7-hour training sessions.
-This training conference also includes field trips demonstrating the power of effective community involvement and cooperative conservation efforts in the Atlanta area, a poster session, exhibits, and networking opportunities that add value and fun to the experience.
+The conference also includes field trips demonstrating the power of effective community involvement and cooperative conservation efforts in the Atlanta area, an eco café, exhibits, and networking opportunities.

 What's Happening and When?